 Ending

-Once you’ve explained to your reading why you’re telling them about the fatberg, give them a solution.
-The solution in this example is showing how easy it is to switch from using single use plastics, to reusable fabric wipes like the ones you sell.
+Once you’ve explained to your reader why you’re telling them about the fatberg, give them a solution.
+The solution in this example is showing how easy it is to switch from using single-use plastics, to reusable fabric wipes like the ones you sell.

 A good way of thinking about your structure, regardless of the topic, is: